operator-framework/operator-sdk/website/content/en/docs/ansible/k8s-modules.md

 ---
-title: Development Tips
+title: K8S Ansible Modules
-weight: 12
+weight: 3
 ---

 This document provides some useful information and tips for a developer